I can’t believe it’s real! My home office is totally unrecognizable compared to 5 weeks ago when I started the One Room Challenge(ORC).

 I feel like I live inside Pinterest!
 And isn’t that the dream? 🙂

-I’ll share the full source list at the end of the the post and just mention a couple favorites along the way.
+I’ll share the full source list at the end of the post and just mention a couple favorites along the way.
 Like that pink swirly art that was the jumping off point for the whole room design.
 I’m so thankful Minted was willing to provide it!
+(Original art no longer available, but this is a great alternative!)

 Spinning around from the bookcase, the “function” side of the room turned out prettier than I expected!